 Gutenberg Block Development for React Developers

-What is a Gutenberg Block?
+What Even is a Gutenberg Block Anyway?

 npx @wordpress/create-block@latest my-block

-Step 1: Define Block Attributes in block.json
+Step 1: Setting Up the Block Attributes in block.json

 {